ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Xamarin-Android-Configurations.md

             var configs = JsonConvert.DeserializeObject<Configuration>(jsonFile);
 ```
 ### Sample Usage
 That is it.
-Now you can access the configuration Object like so:
+Now you can access the configuration object like so:
 ```cs
    ConfigurationManager configManager = ConfigurationManager.Instance;